 2. Grease a cake pan measuring 9 inches across.

 3. Sift together 2 cups sifted all-purpose flour, 3 teaspoons baking powder, and 1 teaspoon salt into large bowl.

 4. Work into flour mixture with a fork 1/4 level measuring cup shortening.

 5. Stir in with fork a mixture of 6 tablespoons SEGO Evaporated Milk and 6 tablespoons water.

 6. Turn out on lightly floured surface.
 Knead a few seconds, or until smooth.
 Roll to 1/2-inch thickness.
 Cut into rounds with floured 2-1/2-inch cutter.
 With back of knife press a cross about halfway through each round.

 7. Fill crosses with equal parts of 4-1/2 tablespoons jelly or thick jam.

 8. Place close together in a prepared pan.
 Bake in preheated oven on oven rack slightly above center for 15 minutes, or until golden brown.
 Serve at once.
 This makes 1/2 dozen delicious Hot Cross BISCUITS.
 Now, that's different!

-The old rhyme originated back in the 1800s when English street vendors sold the popular buns to the loud cry of "Hot cross buns!"
+The old nursery rhyme originated back in the 1800s when English street vendors sold the popular buns to the loud cry of "Hot cross buns!"